 Starting pay for a new teacher is exactly $7.50 USD per 25 minute lesson ($15 USD an hour).

 Although it may sound small, it is possible to move up in pay quickly if you are teaching a large schedule of classes per day.
 Over time, you can move up to $8 per lesson after 50 lessons + trainings, $9 after 150 additional lessons + trainings, $10 after 450 additional lessons + trainings, and $11 after 650 additional lessons (no trainings required to move up to this level).
 (As of April 2019, this promotion process has unfortunately been discontinued.
-All 1-1 25 minute classes will be paid at $7.50 per lesson).
+All 1-1 25 minute classes are now paid at $7.50 per lesson).
 Not even teaching online full time (mostly barely part-time!), I was able to move up to $11/lesson ($22/hour) after 1 year.